Code Backup and File Roaming

 to the working directory (default is/workspace

-as follows - Add ignored file
+configuration as follows - Add the ignored file

 .env.local